 In 2010, Rev. Dr. C. Gray Norsworthy succeeded Dr. Wood as senior pastor of the growing church and initiated a long-range planning process designed to enhance the human impact of all JCPC ministry and missional programs.

 Three major building projects have been completed since the church was chartered to support our work.
 The first project resulted in the current chapel building, which includes a 300-seat sanctuary, our Youth Garage, and a welcome center.
 The second project added a two-story education facility that houses the Johns Creek Presbyterian Preschool and provides space for Sunday School classes, small group meetings, and the JCPC Academy of Fine Arts.
 In 2015, a successful Bridge to the Future campaign allowed JCPC to construct a multi-purpose building to support our continued growth.
 Presently, our church serves more than 2,300 children and adults each week through JCPC programs and community partnerships.

-The 700+ members of JCPC continue to advance the church's motto, non nobis solum (not for us alone), through a range of active ministry teams and a growing number of missional initiatives.
-JCPC serves as the Southeast headquarters and training center for the national CanCare program and also partners with the Will To Live Foundation to offer ongoing education and support to teens who are struggling with a range of personal, emotional and social issues.
+The 400+ members of JCPC continue to advance the church's motto, non nobis solum (not for us alone), through a range of active ministry teams and a growing number of missional initiatives.
+JCPC launched the Southeast headquarters and training center for the national CanCare program and has also partnered with the Will To Live Foundation to offer ongoing education and support to teens who are struggling with a range of personal, emotional and social issues.

 As we move into the post-pandemic era, Rev. Steven Barnes will be leading JCPC through a season of discernment to decide how our church will continue to grow and serve the community of Johns Creek and beyond.
 We invite you to join us during this time of discovery as we seek out new opportunities to give, go, and live!